 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Barclays Bank PLC's score of 39 is lower than 100% of the industry.
+Barclays Bank PLC's score of 55 is higher than 74% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Barclays Bank PLC, headquartered in Great Britain, currently does not have specific carbon emissions data available for the most recent year.
 However, the bank is part of a broader corporate family under Barclays PLC, which has established various climate commitments and initiatives.
 As a current subsidiary of Barclays PLC, Barclays Bank PLC inherits emissions data and climate initiatives from its parent company.
 Barclays PLC has engaged with the Carbon Disclosure Project (CDP) and is involved in initiatives such as RE100, which focuses on renewable energy commitments, and CA100, aimed at driving corporate climate action.
 These initiatives reflect Barclays' commitment to sustainability and reducing its carbon footprint.
 While specific reduction targets or achievements for Barclays Bank PLC are not detailed, the overarching goals set by Barclays PLC indicate a proactive approach to addressing climate change.
 The bank's involvement in these initiatives suggests a commitment to transparency and accountability in its environmental impact.
 In summary, while specific emissions data for Barclays Bank PLC is not available, the bank is aligned with its parent company's climate strategies and initiatives, demonstrating a commitment to sustainability and responsible banking practices.